marcandrysco/Hammer/README.md

 When I start a software project, I find selecting a build system (BS) to be extremely unpleasant but very important.
 What BS do I use?
 I have walked the halls of CMake, fought the dragons of Autotools, and made the pilgramages to GNU Make.
 Each one is more ham-fisted than the last.
-At my journeys end, I feel unsatisfied.
+At my journey's end, I feel unsatisfied.
 My heart aches.
 An emptiness remains, and I, like any other proud computer scientist, resolve to correct this wrong in the only way I know
 how: starting yet another open source project to solves the same exact